mWalrus/conman/README.md

 - ConMan should be intuitive
 - ConMan should be descriptive
 - ConMan should be as easy to use as possible
+- ConMan should provide encryption for secure file storage

 ## Installation
 1. Create a repo with your favorite git provider (GitHub, GitLab, ...)